gabstopper/smc-python/smc/docs/pages/getting_started.rst

 Deleting interfaces is done at the engine level.
 In order to delete an interface, you must first call load() on the engine to get the context of the engine.

-Once you have loaded the engine, you can display all available interfaces by calling :py:func:`smc.elements.engine.Engine.physical_interface()` and then deleting by calling :py:func:`smc.elements.engine.Engine.physical_interface_del`.
+Once you have loaded the engine, you can display all available interfaces by calling using the engine level property interface:
+:py:func:`smc.elements.engine.Engine.interface` to view all interfaces for the engine.

 The name of the interface is the name the NGFW gives the interface based on interface index.
 For example, physical interface 1 would be "Interface 1" and so on.

-Deleting a layer 3 physical interface:
+To view all assigned interfaces to the engine:

 .. code-block:: python

-   engine = Node('myfirewall').load()
+   engine = Engine('engine').load()
-   print engine.physical_interface()
-   result = engine.physical_interface_del('1')
-   if not result.msg:
+   for interface in engine.interface:
-     print "Success!"
+     print interface.name, interface.type

-Deleting an inline pair interface:
+Deleting an assigned layer 3 physical interface:

 .. code-block:: python

-   engine = Node('myfirewall').load()
+   engine = Engine('myfirewall').load()
-   result = engine.physical_interface_del('1-2')
-   if not result.msg:
-     print "Success!"
+   for interface in engine.interface:
+     if interface.name = 'Interface 2':
+       interface.delete()

 To see additional information on interfaces, :py:class:`smc.elements.interfaces` reference documentation